 - 1. Students Attendance and Financial Implications Students must maintain attendance for a minimum of 600 hours or approximately 135 days (medical reason excepted, providing a note is sent) in the school year from Sept.
 1 to May 15, in order to qualify for full government funding.
 The parent/guardian is responsible for student attendance at school.
 Failure to attend the required number of school days per academic year will result in a proportionate loss of government funding for the student.
 Parents/guardians are responsible to reimburse the school for the amount of the loss in government grant. - 2.
-Fees: There are 9 types of fees.
-They include, but are not limited to: (a) Registration, (b) Tuition, (c) Non-Participation, (d) Curriculum, (e) Graduation, (f) Special Courses, (g) Curricular Fieldtrips, (h) Extracurricular Participation, and (i) Extended Fieldtrips - a) Registration Fee: The registration fee must accompany the annual registration package.
-The registration fee is not refundable.
-Registration will not be processed until the completed registration package and fees are received.
-The student's name will be placed on the waiting list.
-Registrations will not be accepted until arrangements are made to reconcile delinquent fees.
+Payment: Payments to St. Thomas Aquinas Regional Secondary School may be made by monthly pre-authorized payment, cheque or cash.
+Registration payment is due at the time of registration and is non-refundable, tuition is due the first of each month and participation is due on the 15th of each month, or families have the option of paying all in advance.